zemian/learn-nodejs/readme.md

 # Learning JavaScript

 This project explore JavaScript and TypeScript using NodeJS env.
-We installed ts-node module so we can run TypeScript on command line as well.
-We also setup '@types/node', so we can use it in .ts file to explore all NodeJS modules.
-Note also that in "tsconfig.json", we have set TS compiler to generate "commonjs" .js code, which will be runnable by node directly.
+The project is setup with ts-node module so it can run TypeScript on command line as well.
+It also has added '@types/node', so we can use it in `.ts` files to explore all NodeJS modules with type information.

+Note also that in `tsconfig.json`, the TS compiler is set to generate `commonjs` code, which will be runnable by node directly.

-## Compile Code
+## How to Compile Code

   npm install
   npx tsc